Cuboideb/angbandroid/README.md

 <img src="https://github.com/Cuboideb/angbandroid/blob/master/app/src/main/assets/map_fab.jpg?raw=true" height="300" />

+Also, the map view responds to touch events.
+In the center it triggers the "M"ap command and in the perimeter the "L"ocate command.

 ### The touch directionals (DPad)

 The game view can be configured to display 9 squares for moving the character in the dungeon.
 The action of the center square can be set to do different things.